Elisenvaara

 Elisenvaara (Элисенваара; Elisenvaara) is a settlement in Lakhdenpokhsky District of the Republic of Karelia, Russia, and an important station of the Viipuri-Joensuu railroad.
 The station is also linked by railway to Savonlinna, Finland.
 The settlement has an approximate population of 686 people.

+History

+Elisenvaara was first mentioned as a village within the pogost of Kurkiyoki in 1590.

 The settlement grew around the railroad junction, with railroad connections to Viipuri, Sortavala, Lappeenranta and Savonlinna.
 In 1940, in the Moscow Armistice, Finnish Karelia, along with the Saint Petersburg-Sortavala railroad, was ceded to the Soviet Union.
 Connections to Lappeenranta and Savonlinna were cut.

 The bombing of the Elisenvaara railway station on 20 June 1944, during the final stages of the Continuation War, was the most fatal bombing in Finnish history; over a hundred civilians were killed when the Soviet air bombs hit a train of Karelian evacuees.

+In 1946-1992 — an urban-type settlement.

+Administrative and municipal status

+Elisenvaara is the administrative center of the Elisenvaara rural settlement within the Lakhdenpokhsky District, covering an area of 367.4 km2.
+It includes ten other settlements: Akkakharyu, Esterlo, Kayvomyaki, Ketrovaara, Kostamoyarvi, Lamminkyulya, Soryo, Syuvyaoro, Taustamyaki and Vyalimyaki.